Loading...

 Cross-Border B2B Settlement

-Settled in USDC on Solana via an OTC desk, the same value moves in under a minute at sub-cent network cost, with FX handled bilaterally at institutional spread (typically 0.2–0.5%).
-All-in cost drops to under $1,500, and reconciliation closes the same day instead of the following week.
+Settled in USDC on a high‑throughput chain via an OTC desk, the same value moves in under a minute at sub‑cent network cost, with FX executed bilaterally at ~0.2–0.5%.
+All‑in cost drops materially, and reconciliation closes the same day.

 Treasury Rebalancing Across Currencies

-A payment processor with USD card-settlement inflows and EUR merchant obligations historically waited T+2 for bank FX execution at 1.5% spread, with execution windows limited to bank trading hours.
-On a $5M monthly rebalance, that's $75,000 in spread alone, plus the operational drag of merchant payouts landing later than they need to.
+A processor with USD inflows and EUR obligations waited T+2 for bank FX at 1.5% spread.
+On a $5M monthly rebalance, that’s ~$75,000 in spread and delayed payouts.

 Domestic Retail and E‑Commerce